BoPeng/simuPOP-examples/published/simuGWAS/README.md

 All these scripts could be imported from another script.
 Because it is clear to specify all parameters in a script, all examples (example1.py, ... example4.py) import and executes script in this way.
 After these populations are simulated, these scripts use different techniques to analyze them.

-### Note:
+### Question from user:

-It should be noted that to run the script example2.py as provided, the file HumanHap550v3_A.lst (list of all Illumina markers) is needed.
-I downloaded what I think is a similar file from here: http://www.openbioinformatics.org/gengen/gengen_download.html
+* It should be noted that to run the script example2.py as provided, the file HumanHap550v3_A.lst (list of all Illumina markers) is needed.
+I downloaded what I think is a similar file from here: http://www.openbioinformatics.org/gengen/gengen_download.html.
 I had to change the file to be comma delimited rather than tabs.
 This list of Illumina markers seems to be different, because 'rs4491689' is the 2944th marker on chromosome 2, and the original example2.py script only grabs 2000 markers on chromosome 2.
 Once I updated this to grab 3000 markers from each chromosome, example2.py executed correctly.

-I can upload a corrected version if it's desired.

 * Note that in simuGWAS.py lines 227-229 it is indicated that an exponential expansion model is used.
 But the paper (BMC Bioinformatics 2010) says that linear expansion was used and indeed the script produces a linear growth.
 The function is also identical to the 'linearExpansion' function in the source code 5.6 on page 125 in the book by Peng, Kimmel and Amos (ISBN: 9780470503485).